The Attractions of Sagano Bamboo Forest in Arashiyama, Kyoto

 Admission fee: 500 yen (about US$5)

 Okochi Sanso is the Japanese garden built by Denjiro Okochi who a Japanese actor was.
-His desire was to have a beautiful Japanese garden that would thrill and entrance visitors forever.
+He desired to have a beautiful Japanese garden that would thrill and entrance visitors forever.
 It took him 30 years to complete his project – it was his second home.

 This traditional Japanese garden has a bamboo forest where you can walk on the path and feel the spirit of Denjiro and get an idea of his thoughts.